cb-geo/mpm-doc/user/compile/singularity.md

 * Alternatively, if you have an earlier version of Singularity (version below 3.0), the CB-Geo MPM Singularity image is also available on [direct download](https://s3.eu-west-2.amazonaws.com/singularity-containers/mpm.img).

 * To run the Singularity CB-Geo MPM container `singularity run mpm.img -f /path/to/working/dir`.
 The results will be written to working dir.

+## Building / testing MPM code locally within the container

+* To test your own changes to the code using the Singularity container, the easiest option would be to bind your local directory to the Singularity container using the [`--bind` / `-B`](https://www.sylabs.io/guides/3.0/user-guide/bind_paths_and_mounts.html) flag.